Cattum/INFOSCI-301-Team-Research/README.md

 ## 5. Acknowledgements
 We would like to thank:

-Professor Luyao Zhang for expert guidance and constructive feedback.
+-Professor Luyao Zhang for expert guidance and constructive feedback.
-Classmates and guest speakers for their questions, critique, and ideas.
+-Classmates and guest speakers for their questions, critique, and ideas.
-Duke Kunshan academic symposium that sparked our inspiration.
+-Duke Kunshan academic symposium that sparked our inspiration.
-AIGC tools for brainstorming and structuring materials.
+-AIGC tools for brainstorming and structuring materials.
-Open-source libraries including Pandas and Plotly.
+-Open-source libraries including Pandas and Plotly.

 ## 6. Media Showcase
 ## Poster Showcase